scharlau/shopping_django_with_behave/README.md

         behave

 This will run your tests, which of course fail, as we've not implemented any steps yet.
 You'll see a mix of coloured output for your tests.
 The yellow ones, as it says, are placeholder code to implement each step.
 Copy the yellow code to your feature/steps/product.py file.
+We'll come back to this shortly after we finish the environmental configurations.

 We can now back up and configure the features/environment.py file.
 This sets out the way the tests are run and other important details.
+These details set out the relevant options you're using for browser driver such as Chrome, and the before_all(), before_scenario() and such testsuite details.
+Here we are making use of Django's built in testing framework.
+This should also hold relevant @fixture methods to load the test database, and set up the testing web server for you too.
+This runs at a different port from the normal server.

 Add this code to the file:

         from behave import fixture, use_fixture
         import os, urllib